Parameter Estimation in DAGs from Incomplete Data via Optimal Transport: Experimental setup

 where $\lambda \in \mathbb{R}^K$ is the learnable parameter vector representing log rates, $u_k \sim \gN(0,1)$ is a Gaussian noise, $Z_t \in \{0,1\}^K$ is in the one-hot representation and $Z'_t$ is its transpose.
-We define a global backward map $\phi$ that outputs the distributions for individual $Z_t$ as $\phi(X_t) := \mathrm{Cat}(Z_t).$
+We define a global backward map $\phi$ that outputs the distributions for individual $Z_t$ as $\phi(Z_t \vert X_t) := \mathrm{Cat}(Z_t \vert X_t).$

 The first term in the optimization object is the reconstruction error given by a cost function $c$.
 The push forward constraint ensures the backward probabilities for the state variables align with the prior transition distributions.
-Putting everything together, we learn $\lambda_{1:K}$ by minimizing the following empirical objective
+Denoting $\psi = [\psi_t]^T_{t=1}$, we learn $\lambda_{1:K}$ by optimizing the following objective